 HL212 is the third course of a four-part sequence that covers the application of pharmacology in a pre-hospital setting.
 HL212 students will further develop their mastery of all previous pharmacology topics before moving on to additional topics, including code medications, antibiotics, common transfer drugs, and RSI drugs.
 More common over-the-counter medications will be covered; herbal and alternative medicine will be discussed.

-Prerequisites: HL131, HL135, HL141, HL147, and HL150.
+Prerequisites (must be completed with a B- or better): HL131, HL135, HL141, HL147, and HL150.
 Co-requisites: HL151, HL216, HL220, HL226, and HL234.